Validation

 // Will return true if $blogPost->getTitleSlug() is valid, otherwise false

-if ($validator->tryValidateMethod($blogPost, 'getTitleSlug', $violations)) {
+if (!$validator->tryValidateMethod($blogPost, 'getTitleSlug', $violations)) {

 // ...
+Throw an error

 }